X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **Action:** Sets the contents of the memory address to given value.

+To write to memory within a RAMBANK page, [`BANK`](#bank) must be called beforehand with the appropriate arguments.

-Note that writing to values within the KERNAL/Cartridge area (`$C000`) will  not work as expected and will silently fail.
-This is because the KERNAL/BAISC shares the same memory space as cartridge RAM/ROM.
+Writing to values within the KERNAL/Cartridge area (`$C000`) will not work as expected and may silently fail in KERNAL ROM versions older than R49.
+In R49, POKE works as expected assuming the area being written to is RAM and that [`BANK`](#bank) has been called with appropriate arguments.

 **EXAMPLE of POKE function:**